Premier League predictions: Kevin De Bruyne can outshine invisible Bruno Fernandes in derby

 Roy Hodgson's boys know only one way of playing and that's the stifle game.
 Spurs will probably need to be patient in order to break through and may rack up the shots on Vicente Guaita's goal.
 No team have faced more shots than Palace since the start of February (106) working out an average of 17.5 shots conceded per 90 minutes.

-When Tottenham put their foot down it can be a shot frenzy especially if Dele Alli, Son Heung-min, Harry Kane and Gareth Bale are starting.
+When Tottenham put their foot down it can be a shot frenzy especially if Dele Alli, Heung-min Son, Harry Kane and Gareth Bale are starting.
 I'm happy to play the 6/1 on Tottenham having 22 or more shots at the Palace goal.

 JONES KNOWS PREDICTS: 2-0